southalc/types/README.md

       - role
       - "roles/%{role}.yaml"
 ```
-In the "site.yaml" file we can assign classes, set values, and declare resources that are
+In the "site.yaml" file we can assign classes, define values, and declare resources that are
 common to all nodes.
 I generally avoid putting resources in the "site.yaml" and instead use
-it only for assigning the "types" class and for setting some simple key/value data that can
+it only for assigning the "types" class and for setting some simple key/value data that is
-be referenced in other hiera files.
+referenced in other hiera files.
 Variable interpolation in hiera data uses the syntax
 "%{lookup('<NAME>')}" for strings, or "%{alias('<NAME>')}" for other data types.
 Here's an
 example "site.yaml"
 ```
 ---
-# Puppet data common to all nodes

-# Classes are assigned by hiera lookup()
+# Classes assigned by hiera lookup()
 classes:
   - types

 # Values referenced by other hiera YAML files
-PUPPET_SERVER: puppet.example.com
+AD_DOMAIN: example.com
+ROOT_PASSWORD: 'your_password_hash'
+PUPPETSERVER: "puppet.%{lookup('AD_DOMAIN')}"
 ```
 Here's an example of a YAML hiera data file to deploy a GitLab server using a role
 assignment based on variables from the Bolt inventory.
 Since this role is using the